fR33Styler-1971/PinballY_manufacturer-animations/README.md

 *in my code there´s a workarround for Pinball FX3 & VPX Williams Logo usage at the same time

-More Details about virtual Pinball: https://www.dietle.de/status-report-project-vpin-self-made-virtual-pinnball/
+More Details about virtual Pinball and configuration: https://www.dietle.de/status-report-project-vpin-self-made-virtual-pinnball/